iwasahighwayman/my-elusive-whale/README.md

 The Pico also has a "light sleep" mode which turns off more of the RP2040 hardware but maintains RAM and register state, further reducing the current consumption to approximately 5 to 8 milliamps:

-Again, here is the Pico using "sleep" not "light sleep", consuming approximately 30 milliamps of current, using a 10 ohm resistor to measure the supply current:
+Again, here is the Pico using "sleep" not "light sleep", consuming approximately 30 milliamps of current, this time using a 10 ohm resistor to measure the supply current:

 ![xxx](/images/analog-rpipico-lightsleep1-seeed-studio-xiao-rp2040-sleep-10-ohm-5-volt-supply-30-milliamp-supply-IMG_0297-20250416.jpeg)